 Every now and then someone comes through the door wearing a tie-dyed T-shirt — a staple of Synod School.

 In recent years, Synod School has begun incorporating an artist in residence into its program.
 This year it’s Cathy Newcomb of Sioux Falls, S.D., leader of the PC(USA) new worshiping community, “Through the Lens.”
 She shares the spiritual and visual aspects of photography as a form of worship.
 She also taught the class, “Visio-Divina: Bringing Cameras and Christ Together.”

 And, much like Synod School, the story goes on.

 When Synod School wrapped up Friday, the countdown began to next summer’s event.
 Someone will make a Facebook post about the number of days regular attendees have to wait until next year’s last week in July.

 Planning is already underway for the 2017 Synod School.
-J. Herbert Nelson, stated clerk of the Presbyterian Church (U.S.A.), will be the convocation speaker at next summer’s Synod School, which runs Sunday through Friday, July 23-28, 2017 at Buena Vista University in Storm Lake, Iowa.
+J. Herbert Nelson, II, Stated Clerk of the Presbyterian Church (U.S.A.), will be the convocation speaker at next summer’s Synod School, which runs Sunday through Friday, July 23-28, 2017 at Buena Vista University in Storm Lake, Iowa.

 Nelson was elected in June to the PC(USA) stated clerk post at the 222nd General Assembly (2016) of the denomination.
 He had been serving as director of the PC(USA) Office of Public Witness in Washington, D.C., a position he filled in 2010.